Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Main results

-Then, $F$ satisfies $(\Omega)$. \end{lemma} \begin{proof} This follows from the Mittag-Leffler theorem \cite[Theorem 3.2.8]{Wengenroth}, see \cite[Lemma 2.4]{D-K} for details. \end{proof}
+Then, \(F\) satisfies \((\Omega)\). \end{lemma} \begin{proof} This follows from the Mittag-Leffler theorem \cite[Theorem 3.2.8]{Wengenroth}, see \cite[Lemma 2.4]{D-K} for details. \end{proof}

-Our next step is to show a quantified approximation result for compactly supported ultradifferentiable functions on $G$.
-We first prove an analogous result for periodic ultradifferentiable functions on $\R^n$.
-Let $a >0$.
-We denote by $C^\infty_a(\R^n)$ the Fr\'echet space consisting of all smooth $a\Z^n$-periodic functions.
-For $h >0$ we write
+Our next step is to show a quantified approximation result for compactly supported ultradifferentiable functions on \(G\).
+We first prove an analogous result for periodic ultradifferentiable functions on \(\R^n\).
+Let \(a >0\).
+We denote by \(C^\infty_a(\R^n)\) the Fr\'{e}chet space consisting of all smooth \(a\Z^n\)-periodic functions.
+For \(h >0\) we write

-\begin{lemma} Let $a >0$.
+\begin{lemma} Let \(a >0\).
 Then,